ICTQual Level 2 Award in Health and Safety in Food Service

 To enrol in the ICTQual Level 2 award Health and Safety in Food Service, learners must meet the following requirements:

-• Age: Learners must be at least 16 years of age at the time of enrolment.
+• Minimum Age: Learners must be at least 16 years of age at the time of enrolment.

 • Educational Background: There are no formal academic qualifications required for this course.
 However, learners should possess basic literacy skills to understand written safety procedures, signage, and course materials.